Free Mortgage Tool

 Taxes and Fees When Buying

-Beyond the mortgage monthly payment, remember to budget for buying costs.
-You should allocate roughly 6% to 10% of the purchase price for:
+Beyond the monthly payment, budget roughly 6% to 10% of the purchase price for:

 - IMT (Property Transfer Tax): Variable scale depending on price.